-Brian Norton, CEO and founder of Future Finance, said: “It is worrying that significant numbers of students rely on credit credits, payday loans and overdrafts without even seeing them as debt.
+Brian Norton, Future Finance's founder, said:“It is worrying that significant numbers of students rely on credit credits, payday loans and overdrafts without even seeing them as debt.
 These products are typically not tailored to students or to the lifecycle of higher education and we would encourage students to research all financial options available to them before choosing which form of credit they need to help them through their university life.“

 For many students, going to uni is the first time they’re required to stand on their own feet financially.
 It’s a big change in their life and it can be a steep learning curve.
 Schools, universities and parents alike have a duty to support students and help nurture their financial awareness.

 - 31% of students using credit cards and payday loans to cover university living costs